Chairperson: Dr. Miranda Dunbar

 Use Kuali Protocols for online submissions of all new requests for use of vertebrate animals, annual reviews of animal protocols, changes to an approved animal protocol, and qualifications of personnel

-May 1, 2023 is the deadline for new requests for use of vertebrate animals in research and teaching activities.
-This is the latest IACUC will receive new protocol applications from within the 2022-2023 academic year.
-New requests made after this date will be considered for IACUC review at the beginning of the 2023-2024 academic year.
+New requests for use of vertebrate animals in research and teaching must be made by December 1 in Fall semesters and May 1 in Spring semesters.
+New requests made after these deadlines will be considered for IACUC review at the beginning of the following semester.